Oak Park Temple Clergy

 At-Large Board Members

-Ali Mandell’s family joined Oak Park Temple 12 years ago.
-Her husband, Steve, grew up in the Oak Park/River Forest community and his parents are also longstanding members of the congregation.
+Ali Mandell’s family joined Oak Park Temple in 2004.
+Her husband Steve grew up in the Oak Park/River Forest community, and his parents are also longstanding members of the congregation.
 Their daughters, Alyssa and Ashley, have grown up at OPT, participating in Glasser Preschool and Camp Shalom, attending religious school and Alyssa becoming Bat Mitzvah in 2013.
 Ali and her family are also part of a wonderful Chavurah with four other temple families.

 Professionally, Ali is taking some time away from the workplace after 24 years as a Managing Director in the financial services industry.
 This change has afforded her the opportunity to dedicate more time to her family and also to volunteer and explore new avenues.